bozy15/ms1-project-lancealot/README.md

 ## UX

 While researching websites of a similar concept I had found that a few of them felt overloaded with text or images, unattractive colour schemes, poor layout of the sites purpose, for example; excessive scrolling to find what the site is advertised for.
-I had also spotted on a small number of these sites the responsive design was quite poor and it didn't translate well onto my mobiles browser e.g. no breathing room for text, zoomed in images and also the need to side scroll to see the full content.
+I had also spotted on a few of these sites the responsive design was quite poor and it didn't translate well onto my mobiles browser e.g. no breathing room for text, zoomed in images and also the need to side scroll to see the full content.